Speculative Actions: A Lossless Framework for Faster Agentic Systems: Additional Environment Details

 \paragraph{CFS Parameter Details} The Completely Fair Scheduler (CFS) is a CPU scheduler for Linux that aims to give every task a fair share of CPU time.
 It exposes various hyperparameters that allow administrators to adjust its behavior.
 We tuned \ttt{min\_granularity\_ns}, which enforces a minimum timeslice a task will receive.
 The prompt templates guided the agents to explore a range from 50,000 to 50,000,000 nanoseconds (0.05 ms to 50 ms).
 The default value on Kernel 5.15 is 3 ms. Lower values for this parameter are expected to increase responsiveness at the cost of higher context-switching overhead, while higher values improve throughput but can worsen latency.

+\paragraph{History Compression and Context Management} To manage context window limits and costs, we employ different context strategies for the combined system versus the baselines.

+In the \textbf{Actor-only} and \textbf{Speculator-only} baselines, the agents receive the full, unsummarized history of all previous iterations.
+For the Actor-only baseline, the low frequency of interaction (once every 10-15s) means the context grows slowly, rendering compression unnecessary within the benchmark duration.

-\paragraph{History Compression} History compression is managed via distinct prompt structures for the two agents.
+In the \textbf{Speculator+Actor} combined system, history is managed via distinct prompt structures.
 When the slower Actor is invoked, its prompt context contains a fully compressed summary of all actions taken during its deliberation window.
 Each action from the Speculator is listed as a concise (parameter, result) pair.
 In contrast, the faster Speculator receives a hybrid context: it sees the same compressed history from the last Actor cycle, supplemented by the full, verbose replies from its own most recent actions.
 This dual-context mechanism allows the Actor to analyze long-term trends from a compact summary, while the Speculator retains immediate, detailed context for its rapid, reactive decisions.